 9. Reduce paper mail received.
 Consider switching to online/electronic statements if your financial institution offers them.
-Sometimes they're available for years past, and they're usually as legal for tax purposes as a paper copy (this may vary at a state or local level: Check with authorities).
+Sometimes they're available for years past, and they're usually as legally valid as a paper copy (this may vary at a state or local level: Check with authorities).
 This step not only saves the resources and energy used in paper production and delivery, but you have less to store.

 10. Investors: Boost your holdings in responsible companies that focus on real efficiency technologies and environmentally conscious resource management.

-Other than a more efficient vehicle, the following will help you get more MPG (see also: "Driving More Efficiently"):
+Other than a more efficient vehicle, the following will help you get more MPG:

-• Driving habits, like frequent hard acceleration, speeding up and slowing down, and heavy braking, can impact fuel economy.
+• Driving habits, like speeding, frequent hard acceleration, and heavy braking, will impact fuel economy.
 Every time you brake, kinetic energy gained from the combustion of fuel is dissipated as waste heat (excepting any conserved by regenerative braking on electric drives).
 Anticipating the need to slow down and coast to a stop means wasting less energy, as well as reducing brake wear.

 • Avoid opening your windows at highway speeds.
-Usually, modern cars will use less fuel with the air conditioner running (especially on "economy" or "recirculate") than they will with the extra drag of open windows.
-Correct refrigerant pressure and a condenser that's not clogged up with dirt and bugs will help your air conditioner run more efficiently.
+Modern cars can often use less fuel with the air conditioner running (especially on "economy" or "recirculate") than with the extra drag of open windows.
+Correct refrigerant pressure and a condenser that's not clogged with dirt and bugs will help your air conditioner run more efficiently.

 Don't neglect oil checks and changes, and use the recommended oil grade.
 Although some recommend a change every 3,000 miles, those who usually drive conservatively under normal conditions and do mostly highway or an even mix of city and highway driving can usually do it every 5,000 miles.
 Some automakers recommend 7,500 miles for "normal" use, but depending on the vehicle and conditions this may be pushing it with conventional oil.